 Racism abounds in the world of Sundering Shadows.
 Your race determines your strengths, weaknesses, and in many cases your demeanor and potential allies/enemies.
 Racial enmity is as old as creation and it runs deep.
 Elves abhor orcs and drow, gnomes have a special hatred for goblins, and vice versa of course.
 Traditional fantasy tropes apply: Dwarves and elves are suspicious of each other but can collaborate, halflings have a tendency towards kindness and thievery, gnomes are mechanically inclined, orcs and goblins are savage, and trolls are generally dumb and like to hit people with clubs.

-In some cases, racism is structural and systematic: Beast races are banned from most civilized cities and Tonovi considers any race not human or drow as potential slaves.
-If a crime is committed in a village, the tiefling passing by is easily accused.
+Racism in the world of Sundering Shadows is structural and systematic: Beast races are banned from most civilized cities and Tonovi considers any race not human or drow as lower rate.
+If a crime is committed in a village, the tiefling or kitsune passing by is easily accused.
+In most cases, racism in this world is also a well-founded and important survival strategy: In a world where your race often determines your alignment and outlook, it is considered naïve to believe that an ogre can be anything but a man-eating monster that needs to be put down before you become its next meal.

 It is important to differentiate between the game and the real world.
 The Sundering Shadows community is open to people of all ethnicities and real-life racism in any form is not allowed or supported.
 Similarly, real-life racial slurs have no place in a fantasy setting.